nolansf/Genius-Hour/README.md

 - origanality --> creating something new
 - inforamtion adn discovery --> finds an issue and a clever new way to solve the problem
 - problem solving and solution finding --> improves the solutions found

+## main questions

+Discuss with the class why you have chosen this particular project Why is this your passion or interest and how did it start?
+Include in your conversation with us which of the four areas of our exploration you chose (Help Make the World/Community a Better Place; The UnGoogleable; Create/Innovate; Learn or Master).
+What was your perception of yourself before beginning this project?
+Has that perception changed and why do you think that is?
+Has this encouraged creativity in you?
+If so, how?
+Do you feel as if this is something you will continue to do and why?
+During the beginning of this course, we discussed whether we believed that schools kill creativity as we applied our own definition - considering this, what type of advice would you give to a young child as they move their way through elementary, middle, and high school.
+From what you’ve learned about yourself and what you’ve learned from this project, what is one major lesson that you would impart to your classmates before graduating?